Limits of Equi-Affine Equi-Distant Loci of Planar Convex Domains with Two Non-Parallel Asymptotes: Definition, conjecture, theorem

 A lot can be said about such tropical series, see for instance \cite{us_series, mikhalkin2023wave, kalinin2021shrinking}.
+One important geometric property derived from the basic structure of Diophantine approximations is the following lemma \begin{lemma}[Lemma 4.4 in {\cite{us_series}}] For every \(\Lambda\)-admissible convex domain \(\Omega\),

-One important geometric property following from elementary number theory is that $(\mathcal{F}_\Lambda^\Omega)^{-1}(0)=\partial\Omega.$ It is an important conceptual challenge to figure out if the tropical distance can be defined for a non-convex $\Omega,$ see \cite{Shkolnikov2025PlanarTropicalCaustics}.
+\end{lemma} It is an important conceptual challenge to figure out if the tropical distance can be defined for a non-convex $\Omega,$ see \cite{Shkolnikov2025PlanarTropicalCaustics}.

-A convex domain $\Omega\subset\mathbb{R}^2$ is called strongly admissible if it is admissible for every tropical structure on the plane, i.e. if it doesn't contain any lines. \begin{definition}For a real number $h>0$ we define the $h$-equi-affine distance function $\mathcal{A}_{h}^\Omega:\Omega\rightarrow[0,+\infty]$ an $h$-H\"older average of the tropical distance series over the space of tropical structures of co-area one, i.e. as
+A convex domain \(\Omega\subset\mathbb{R}^2\) is called strongly admissible if it is \(\Lambda\)-admissible for every tropical structure \(\Lambda\) on the plane.
+Equivalently, \(\Omega\) is strongly admissible if and only if it contains no affine lines.